daniel-p-thomas-hub/info_gitdir/README.md

 This is just a toy repository for demonstration.
 ## My first repository
 This is just a toy repository for demonstration.
-Some cool new info for the README!
+Some great new info for the README!